RxLaboratory/Ramses/src-docs/docs/dev/server-reference/projects.md

 **Reply content:**

-The server replies an array of project information.
+The server replies with an array of project information.
 Each project is an object with the following attributes:

 - *name*: **string**.
 The name of the user.
 - *shortName*: **string**.
 The username.